helge17/tuxguitar/INSTALL.md

 ## Generic GNU/Linux

 On Non-Debian-based systems install the prerequisites using your package manager.
-Then download and install SWT, the TuxGuitar sources and the VST header files as described for Debian above.
+Then download and install SWT, download the TuxGuitar sources and the VST header files as described for Debian above.

-### Build and install
+### Build and Start TuxGuitar

 ```sh
 $ cd build-scripts/tuxguitar-linux-swt-x86_64
 $ mvn -e clean verify -P native-modules
 ```

-### Start TuxGuitar

 ```sh
 $ cd target/tuxguitar-*